Steellow/zen/README.md

 Mobile app for meditation.
 You can set min and max time, and when you start meditating the app randomly picks a time for you between those values.
 The point is to...
 I'm not even sure I just though it'd be cool to have a little variance each time.

+## Features

+- Set min and max time.
+Each session meditation time is picked between those values.
+- Satisfying jingle when completing a meditation.
+Doesn't keep ringing so you can continue meditation if you want.
+- See basic stats: How many sessions, total time meditated and your average session length.
+- Open source and lightweight

 ## Hive

 All data is stored with [Hive](https://pub.dev/packages/hive), in multiple different boxes.
 Check `hive_helper.dart` for more info.